 Distance: 300 km, driving time: 4-5 hours

 On this day we will explore the charming city of Sibiu, the only destination in Romania with 3 stars in the Michelin guide.
-We will learn the story of the most important places in the Old Town, visit the Farmer’s Market to get a local flavour of the ingredients of the local cuisine.
+We will learn the story of the most important places in the Old Town, and visit the Farmer’s Market to get a local flavour of the ingredients of the local cuisine.
 Of course, we will visit The Astra Open Air Museum, the largest museum of its kind in Europe, stretching over 120 hectares and exhibiting more than 300 dwellings and installations from the Romanian countryside.
 Overnight in Sibiu.

 It’s time to leave Sibiu.
 We will first head to Hunedoara, to visit the imposing Corvin Castle, the residence of the former Governor of Hungary, John Corvin and later his son, Matia Corvin, one of the greatest kings Hungary had.
 Then, we will continue our day heading north, to Turda, to visit the amazing Salt Mine.
 Nowadays the salt extraction had stopped, and the place is flocked with tourists coming to experience life in the salty abyss, 120 meters below the ground.
 At the end of the day, we will reach Cluj, where we will spend the night.